edjw/image-resizer/README.md

     or clone this repository, open the folder and run `pipenv install`

-1. *Run* the script over a folder containg folders
+1. *Run* the script, passing it an image, multiple images, a folder, multiple folders, or a mixture of folders and images

+    `python main.py folder/containing/images/ another/folder/`

+    `python main.py image.jpg another_image.png`

-    `python main.py folder/containing/images`
+    `python main.py folder/containing/images/ image.jpg`

-1. It defaults to producing a 500px by 500px '.png' file.
+1. It defaults to producing a 500px by 500px '.png' file in the same folder as original image.
 To change that, edit the function at the end of the program, for example:

-    `resize_images(target_width=600, target_height=400, output_format=".jpg"`

-    At some point I'll make this controlable through the command line with [argparse](https://docs.python.org/3/library/argparse.html) or [click](https://dbader.org/blog/python-commandline-tools-with-click).
+    `resize_images(output_width=600, output_height=400, output_format=".jpg", output_directory="/Users/personal/Documents/"`